TSEC-GEEKS/tsecgeeks.in/_posts/2022-5-7-How-to-get-coursera-course-for-free.md

 ### Step 5:
  Submit your application and wait for 15 days to receive a response!
- Check your mail, once approved - you will recieve an email something like this.
+ Check your mail, once approved - you will receive an email something like this.

 ![Approved Email]({{ site.baseurl }}/images/coursera2.png "Approved Email")